-- 2.8 The responsibilities of the Chair.
-The Chair has responsibility for providing effective strategic leadership on matters such as: - formulating Arts Council strategy for discharging its statutory duties; - representing the views of the Arts Council on major issues to the general public; - ensuring that, in reaching decisions, the Arts Council takes proper account of the Government's general policies including those for educational and cultural development; - encouraging high standards of propriety and promoting efficient and effective use of staff and other resources throughout the organisation; - providing an assessment of performance of individual Council members on request; - promoting, with the Chief Executive, the welfare of staff and best practice in the terms and conditions of service.
-Ensuring equality of opportunity and freedom from personal harassment and bullying; - ensuring quality in service delivery and work; - ensuring equality in both service delivery and grant making.
+- 2.7 The responsibilities of the Chair.
+The Chair has responsibility for providing effective strategic leadership on matters such as: - developing our corporate strategy; - representing the views of the Arts Council on major issues to the general public; - ensuring that we take full account of the Government's general policies; - encouraging and promoting appropriate, efficient and effective use of staff and other resources throughout the organisation; - providing an assessment of performance of Council members, individually and collectively; - promoting, with the Chief Executive, the welfare of staff and best practice in the terms and conditions of service. - ensuring equality of opportunity and freedom from personal harassment and bullying; - ensuring quality and equality in our service delivery and work, including grant making;